PeterNoelEvans/pbs-lms/BACKUP-RESTORE-GUIDE.md

 2. Make it executable: `chmod +x backup-ignored-files.sh`
 3. Run it: `./backup-ignored-files.sh`
 4. The script will create a timestamped backup in a `backups` folder
+5. At the end of the backup, the script will display a list of database files that were backed up

+## Checking Backup Contents

+Each backup contains a `backup-manifest.txt` file that lists all files included in the backup.
+You can view this file after extracting the backup ZIP to verify that all expected files were properly backed up.

 ## Restore Instructions